-Fiji country profile - BBC News

 Fiji country profile

-Fiji is one of the most developed economies in the Pacific, relying heavily on its tourism and sugar industries.
+Fiji has one of the most developed economies in the Pacific, relying heavily on its tourism and sugar industries.

 Since independence from Britain in 1970, rivalry between the indigenous Fijian and the ethnic Indian communities has been at the root of much of the political upheaval in the country.